Wycers/Codelib/CS302/lab3/index.md

   1. A program is static, but a program is dynamic.
   2. A program can be stored in hard disk alone without a operating system, but a process has a life cycle which corresponding to a (specific) operating system.
-  3. A program only consume storage resouces, but a program will consume CPU \& memory resouces.
+  3. A program only consume storage resources, but a program will consume CPU \& memory resources.

 ## Question 2